Industrial Fastener · Anchors Series

 A shield anchor uses a separate, robust metal shield (typically a precision-formed split sleeve) that expands over a cone, providing higher controlled pull-out load.
 A sleeve anchor uses a thinner metal sleeve that compresses around a stud.
 Shield anchors are heavier-duty; sleeve anchors are more general-purpose.

-Need a quote on Heavy Duty Shield Anchor?
+Ready to quote Heavy Duty Shield Anchor?